-While the Project location was not identified as a top 100 national freight bottleneck in FHWA's 2019 analysis, this Project addresses one of the worst freight bottlenecks in Oklahoma as identified in the 2023-2030 Oklahoma Freight Transportation Plan.
+While the Project location was not identified as a top 100 national freight bottleneck in FHWA's 2020 analysis, this Project addresses one of the worst freight bottlenecks in Oklahoma as identified in the 2023-2030 Oklahoma Freight Transportation Plan.
 The Freight Transportation Plan analysis indicates that daily cost of congestion at the at the I-35 bottleneck could be as high as \$80,000 per day or nearly \$30 million annually as shown in Figure 3.

-The 2022 Truck Travel Time Reliability (TTTR) on the I-35 NB and SB bridges was 2.36 and 4.33 respectively, which is rated as Poor, more than double the ODOT's TTTR Interstate reliability target of 1.33.
-Additional information on TTTR is in the Transportation Challenges section in the Project Description.
-Replacing and widening the I-35 bridges will improve traffic flow and freight reliability and therefore improve the movement of goods.
+The 2022 Truck Travel Time Reliability (TTTR) on the I-35 NB and SB bridges was 2.36 and 4.33 respectively, which is rated as poor, more than double the ODOT's TTTR Interstate reliability target of 1.33.
+Additional information on TTTR is in the Transportation Challenges Section in the Project Description.
+Replacing and widening the I-35 bridges will improve traffic flow and freight reliability and therefore facilitate the movement of goods through both Oklahoma and the United States.
+Additionally, the Project improves the largest single North-South truck freight corridor in the Central United States.

-As the largest single North-South truck freight corridor in the Central United States, I-35 is crucial both for Oklahoma and for the Nation.
-As shown in Figure 4, traffic across the I-35 bridge originates in all parts of the state.
 In Acres Park, which lies just south of the Project location, there are several freight and logistic centers which would benefit from improved freight flows across I-35, including Pallet Logistics of America, Saia LTL Freight, Old Dominion Freight Line, and Estes Express Line.
 There are limited truck parking areas in the Project area.